 However, businesses that create a lot of waste for a specific recyclable stream are advised to have a separate container for it.
 It’s just easier and avoids the dry mixed recycling bin filling up quickly, creating more space for the other recyclable streams.

 It is also worth noting that we are still lacking some important details.
-DEFRA have said plastic, metal, glass, paper and cardboard can be collected in one bin, but there was no mention of how cartons, soft plastics and paper cups should be collected.
+While DEFRA have said plastic, metal, glass, paper and cardboard can be collected in one bin if your waste collector has completed the assessment, there still is no mention of how cartons, soft plastics and paper cups should be collected.

 Hopefully, DEFRA will soon introduce some guidance to clarify how these materials should be collected for recycling.